buildlyio/buildly-angular-template/README.md

 Midgard-Angular provides the following core user interfaces:

-**Login screen**
+#### Login screen

 Uses the OAuth library from midgard-core for the OAuth password-flow authentication process with BiFrost.

+#### Registration screen

-- **Register screen:** A form where the user can register an account with the application.
+A form where the user can register an account with the application.
 They will also be redirected to this screen after accepting an invitation from a super user.

-**User management**
+#### User management screen

 A screen where an administrator can manage users, update their own profile, and handle permissions in the application.